 You can get a removable pillow top if you’d prefer that; it’s called a mattress topper.
 Your Avocado mattress will have up to 1,414 individually pocketed, tempered support coils.
 These will be reinforced around the edges with a steel perimeter for support.
 The flexibility of the coils provides extra luxurious comfort that is perfect for any sleeper, but especially for a side sleeper.

 The mattresses are finished with a traditional technique that is centuries old called needle tufting.
 This highly functional technique creates rosettes with white organic wool.
-These rosettes act to bind the layers of the mattress together through pulling the ribbons through it in up to 32 locations.
+These rosettes act to bind the layers of the mattress together by pulling the ribbons through it in up to 32 locations.

 It means no toxic solvents or water-based adhesives are necessary.
 This beautiful, unique process improves the durability of the mattress too.
 On the side panels of the mattress, you’ll find heavy-duty handles securely sewn on to make any adjustments easier.
 But, you won’t need them for flipping the mattress – it doesn’t need to be flipped!